BrokenSource/BrokenSource/Website/about/roadmap.md

 - [ ] Internal rewrite and implementation of Imgui helpers for ShaderFlow
 - [ ] (Re)writing all function docstrings for the Code Reference
 - [ ] Rework ShaderFlow Shaders metaprogramming system
-- [ ] Configurable Camera hotkeys for ShaderFlow
 - [ ] Real Time playing on Pianola with MIDI Keyboards
 - [ ] More "fully featured" Scenes than tech demos
 - [ ] More Scientific Audio DSP of value magnitudes
+- [ ] Configurable Hotkeys for ShaderFlow

 **Eta**: Q4 2024